-- 2.1 The site lies to the north of Lancaster Road as shown in Figure 2.
-Whilst there are various roads that can be used to access the overall site, it is not considered that any of these routes are suitable for the HGV traffic that the mineral extraction exercise will generate. - 2.2 The site does not have a suitable access onto Lancaster Road and therefore a new temporary access road will be constructed along the boundary of Pointer Farm. - 2.3 To ensure that HGV traffic cannot turn left on exiting the access and travel west to Preesall and Knott End on Sea (and therefore use roads on which it would be undesirable to run HGV's and defeat the purpose of creating the new access) the access has been designed to make this a physically impossible manoeuvre.
-There should therefore be no need for any traffic regulation orders but a routing agreement can form part of the Construction Environmental Management Plan (CEMP) which we expect the contractor will be required to complete as a condition of the planning consent if thought necessary. - Only the section of Lancaster Road eastwards from the new access point to the A588 will therefore be used by the HGV traffic generated by the development. - 2.5 The B270 Lancaster Road is a wide single carriageway, previously subject to the National speed limit but now benefits from a recently introduced 30 mph speed limit.
+- 2.13 To ensure that HGV traffic cannot turn left on exiting the access and travel west to Preesall and Knott End on Sea (and therefore use roads on which it would be undesirable to run HGV's and defeat the purpose of creating the new access) the access has been designed to make this a physically impossible manoeuvre.
+There should therefore be no need for any traffic regulation orders but a routing agreement can form part of the Construction Environmental Management Plan (CEMP) which we expect the contractor will be required to complete as a condition of the planning consent if thought necessary. - Only the section of Lancaster Road eastwards from the new access point to the A588 will therefore be used by the HGV traffic generated by the development. - 2.15 The B270 Lancaster Road is a wide single carriageway, previously subject to the National speed limit but now benefits from a recently introduced 30 mph speed limit.
 As is the case on many roads in the area there are no footpaths but a narrow verge which provides a boundary to the road, with a low hedgerow behind.

 View along Lancaster Road looking East.
-New Access will be just beyond the trees
+New Access would be just beyond the trees